Helping bridge the communication gap between journalists and scientists

 Up to ten Media Fellowships are awarded each year to scientists, social scientists, clinicians and engineers from different backgrounds and stages of their career.

-Have a look at who are the 2013 Media Fellows .
+Have a look at our 2013 Media Fellows .

 The Fellows 's experience is shared on their reports and yearbook.